Yellen, US Treasury, Will Push Development Banks to Step Up Climate Finance Efforts | ExBulletin

 Yellen, US Treasury, Will Push Development Banks to Step Up Climate Finance Efforts

-VENICE, July 11 (Reuters) – US Treasury Secretary Janet Yellen on Sunday said she would push major multilateral development banks to “increase their climate ambition” and speed up deadlines to support the Paris Agreement on reducing carbon emissions.
+VENICE (Reuters) – US Treasury Secretary Janet Yellen on Sunday said she would push multilateral development banks to move further away from fossil fuel projects, saying she would ask them “to increase their climate ambition “to support the Paris Agreement on reducing carbon emissions.

 Yellen told a press conference that development lenders, including the World Bank, need to redouble their efforts to encourage more climate-friendly private sector investment.